Dylmoco/smoothr/README.md

 All pushes to the `main` branch trigger the workflow defined at `.github/workflows/build-and-deploy.yml`.
-The workflow uses Node.js 20, installs dependencies, runs tests, builds the storefront SDK, performs the postbuild check (including a scan for any `import.meta.env` references), and deploys `storefronts/dist` to Cloudflare Pages.
+The workflow uses Node.js 20, installs dependencies, runs tests, builds the storefront SDK, and deploys `storefronts/dist` to Cloudflare Pages.

 To configure deployment secrets go to **Settings → Secrets and variables → Actions** in GitHub and add: